 People often worry about extreme cold, because low temperatures can cause certain types of finish to crack.
 We have never seen this happen with the type of lacquer we use on our instruments, so we are not worried about the cold.
 However, cold temperatures often coincide with low humidity, which can put your harp at risk of cracking.
 Please read the next section on humidity and dryness for more information on keeping your harp safe.

 There is so much to say on the subject of humidity and dryness that we've written a long article about it, as well as a shorter informational sheet, and we strongly encourage you to read them.
-The biggest risk is that your harp could get too dry and develop a crack.
+The biggest risk is that your harp could get too dry and develop a crack, and this is likeliest to happen during a cold winter.
 But don't worry - there are relatively easy ways to monitor this and to keep the humidity in a safe range!

 Blog article about keeping instruments safe from extremes of humidity and dryness